syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ## Load more only when user interacts

-To semi-automatically load more items using [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) and [SfListView.LoadMoreCommandParameter](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommandParameter.html) when users interact with the listview and reach to the end of list, set the [SfListView.LoadMoreOption](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreOption.html) property to `AutoOnLoad`.
+To semi-automatically load more items using [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) and [SfListView.LoadMoreCommandParameter](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommandParameter.html) when users interact with the listview and reach to the end of list, set the [SfListView.LoadMoreOption](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreOption.html) property to `AutoOnScroll`.

 The [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) will not execute when the listview is initially loaded.
 The [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) will execute only when users interact and reach to the end of list.